maistora/GroovesharkApiExtractor/README.md

 GroovesharkApiExtractor
 =======================

-This program will extract the Grooveshark public API to .go file.
+This program extracts the Grooveshark public API to .go file.

+Check the example: extraction-result.go